JADES: The production and escape of ionizing photons from faint Lyman-alpha emitters in the epoch of reionization: Implications for LyC photon production, escape and reionization

-Finally, since our LAEs (combined with those from \citealt{tan23}) cover a large redshift baseline, we also derive the dependence of the ionizing photon output of LAEs with redshift, finding the best-fitting relation:
+Finally, we derive the dependence of the ionizing photon output of our LAEs with redshift, finding the best-fitting relation:

-Once again, we find that the ionizing photon output of LAEs remains roughly constant at $z\gtrsim6$ as shown in Figure \ref{fig:ionizing_output} (bottom).
-This is consistent with a picture whereby the the production and escape of ionizing photons may be dictated by physical processes that operate on shorter timescales (i.e. intense star-formation or SNe activity).
+We find that the ionizing photon output of LAEs shows a mild increase with redshift as shown in Figure \ref{fig:ionizing_output} (bottom).
+This is consistent with a picture whereby younger galaxies may be able to achieve higher ionizing photon production efficiencies, but the relatively mild evolution is also consistent with a picture whereby the production and escape of ionizing photons is dictated by physical processes that operate on much-shorter timescales (that is intense star formation or SNe activity), which cannot be captured via a strong trend with redshift.

 The best-fitting relations of ionizing photon output with UV magnitude \lya\ EW and redshift can be used to estimate the total number of ionizing photons contributed by LAEs at a given redshift, depending on the space density of LAEs.
 Since the increasing neutrality of the IGM makes it impossible to obtain a complete \lya\ luminosity function at $z>6$, certain assumptions about the evolution of the \lya\ luminosity function may need to be made \citep[see][for example]{mat22}.